-Item #1352 - LeClasp Medical Alert Id KIT.
-Includes #1350 identified with a Generic "See Wallet Card" Symbol (59A) on the front/back sides and, comes with two (2) Free Emergency Contact and Medical Information Wallet (#1354) and Employee Badge (#1360) size cards that workers fill in themselves.
+Item #1352 - The Medical Alert Id KIT includes #1350 key holder identified with a Generic "See Wallet Card" Symbol (59A) on the front & back sides and, two (2) Free Emergency Contact and Medical Information Cards that workers fill in confidential information.
+(Wallet (#1354) and Employee Badge (#1360) size cards).
 Recommended for people with more than two (2) conditions, allergies and prescribed meds.
-MSG
+1350 - The Key Holder with choice of GENERIC Medical Alert iD Symbols.